sahil-work13/resume-skill-matcher/README.md

 │
 └── README.md

-🔁 Request Flow (Chatbot)
+🔁 Chatbot Request Flow

 User uploads resume / documents

-Text extracted & stored in session
+Text is extracted and stored in session

 User asks a question